Yihe-Harry/DSA3101-Group-Project/README.md

 Customer Segmentation & Behaviour Analysis – Focuses on identifying customer groups and analysing their financial behaviours.
 (See GrpA_models)

-Personalisation & Campaign Optimisation – Uses AI to tailor marketing campaigns and optimize outreach strategies.
+Personalisation & Campaign Optimisation – Uses AI to tailor marketing campaigns and optimise outreach strategies.
 (See GrpB_models)

 # Installation and Setup
 Please ensure you have Docker installed on your local machine.
 You can download and install Docker from https://www.docker.com/products/docker-desktop/.<br>